justzh/justzh.github.io/about.markdown

 permalink: /about/
 ---

-I am a third-year computer science student at the University of Texas at Austin.
+I am a fourth-year computer science student at The University of Texas at Austin.